 Why are websites such as this necessary?

-Dive into different state or country Smart Meter controversies and you see Smart Meters are a terrible fraud and scandal, and many people are being hurt.
+Dive into different state or country Smart Meter controversies, and you see Smart Meters are a terrible fraud and scandal, and many people are being hurt.
 However, the mainstream news rarely covers this except at the local level.
-The article below explains why.
 Local news stories stay local.
 Rarely are these stories given even regional coverage.
 As a result, people in Georgia won’t find out that people in Ohio or California or Australia or Quebec or Netherlands are having problems with accuracy and overbilling or fires or health.
-So, the perception is “it’s just a local problem with our utility; everyone else is really fine.”
+So, the perception is “it’s just a local problem with our utility; everyone else is really fine.
+Smart Meters are really okay”

-And there is a virtual news blackout on wireless radiation hazards, research, and international news.
+Further, there is a virtual news blackout on wireless radiation hazards, research, and related international news.

 One example of utility company marketing: PR firm Edelman was hired by PG&E to monitor Smart Meter groups and media coverage, and assist in positive news stories and messaging.